,

 Pulp & Paper Industry Bleach dosing, pH control, retention aid and sizing chemical addition Ensures consistent product quality and prevents costly chemical waste in continuous paper production lines.

-Calibration Columns with CPVC, PTFE, or Stainless Steel end caps are used wherever precise chemical dosing is required.
+Calibration Columns with CPVC, PTFE, PVDF and PVC end caps are used wherever precise chemical dosing is required.

 From drinking water disinfection to high-pressure oilfield chemical injection and pharmaceutical manufacturing, they remain one of the most trusted and cost-effective methods for verifying pump performance and maintaining process control.